Greyhound Capital

 Corporate Round in 2019

-Dunzo is a hyper-local delivery app based in Bengaluru, India, that connects users with nearby delivery partners to facilitate the swift delivery of various items, including groceries, food, medicines, and pet supplies.
-Founded in 2015 by Ankur Aggarwal, Dalvir Suri, Kabeer Biswas, and Mukund Jha, the platform aims to enhance the retail landscape by providing micro, small, and medium-sized enterprises (MSMEs) with digital tools to streamline eCommerce operations.
-In addition to delivery services, Dunzo offers a concierge feature that allows users to manage their everyday tasks and collaborate on to-do lists by connecting them with merchants and service providers.
-The company has attracted investment from notable backers, including Google and Alteria Capital.
+Dunzo is a hyper-local delivery app based in Bengaluru, India, that connects users with the nearest delivery partners to facilitate the delivery of various items, including groceries, food, medicines, and pet supplies.
+Established in 2015, Dunzo aims to enhance the retail landscape by providing micro, small, and medium-sized enterprises with digital tools to streamline eCommerce sales.
+The platform also offers a concierge service that helps users manage their everyday tasks by connecting them with merchants and contractors for services such as shipping, repairs, and home assistance.
+Through its comprehensive approach, Dunzo aims to simplify the lives of consumers while supporting local businesses.

 Loft